 Who Do We Fund?

-The Foundation encourages grant requests for projects or programs that:
+The Foundation encourages grant requests that:

 - Propose ways to address community issues and problems.